-Join Carers NI for support, understanding and lasting change

-However caring affects you and your family, we're here for you.
-By joining Carers NI, which is part of Carers UK, you can be part of a supportive community and a movement for change.
+Join Carers UK for support, understanding and lasting change However caring affects you and your family, we're here for you.
+By joining Carers UK, you can be part of a supportive community and a movement for change.
 It's free to join us.
-Just visit carersni.org or call 020 7378 4997.
+Just visit carersuk.org/join or call 020 7378 4997.

-💟 @carersni  🚹 /carersni
+💟 @carersuk f /carersuk